voogarix/t3rn-/README.md

 ## 💻 This script will ask if you wan't to run API or RPC node.

-### API node = executor node will process requests from API and doesn't need to have a private RPC points
+### ℹ️ API node = executor node will process requests from API and doesn't need to have a private RPC points

-### RPC node = executor will ask for Alchemy API key and will process only orders from RPC requests.
+### ℹ️ RPC node = executor will ask for Alchemy API key and will process only orders from RPC requests.

 ## ⚠️ Additionally script will ask if you want to add custom public RPC nodes.
 If you say NO then it will use default public RPCs which already integrated into script